ICSM/paper-template/README.md

 ```
 .
+├── analysis            <- Directory to work on your analysis
 ├── data
 │   ├── external	<- Data from third party sources.
 │   ├── intermediate	<- Intermediate data that has been transformed.